 - Fail to live up to their potential

-Admittedly, I was so affected by Dr. Glover’s book and the concept of the Nice Guy Syndrome, that I did the necessary work to become a certified relationship coach and No More Mr. Nice Guy (NMMNG) coach.
+Admittedly, I was so affected by Dr. Glover’s book and the concept of the Nice Guy Syndrome, that I did the necessary work to become a relationship coach as well as one of Dr. Glover’s certified No More Mr. Nice Guy (NMMNG) coaches.
 You can view my listing on Dr. Glover’s site here.

 On my journey to becoming a coach, I discovered a passion for helping men and women overcome their difficulties in relationships.
 I became an expert in relationship patterns, and began to understand why so many of us consistently fall for the wrong people.
 And, now, I’ve made it part of my mission to help others overcome heartbreak, date more mindfully, and find fulfillment in life and in love.

 If you’d like to work with me, click here to schedule an introductory conversation.